 - Uber Eats Delivery-Partner Pay: How Much Can You Earn?

 - Tips for New Uber Eats Delivery-Partners

 What is Uber Eats?

 Right now, maybe you use Uber Eats to order food or drinks for an office, date nights or just because you don’t feel like leaving home.
 Restaurants need delivery partners to feed their hungry patrons.
-For this reason, using a delivery app like Uber Eats can give you an idea of how to be a successful driver.
+For this reason, using a delivery app like Uber Eats can give you an idea of how to be a successful delivery-partner.

 How to Make Money Delivering with Uber Eats

 Making money with Uber Eats is similar to other gigs.
 You choose which deliveries and schedule you want to make money.
 Uber Eats is very flexible.
 Whether you are available for one hour or all day, you can make deliveries when it’s most convenient for you.